Maracanã and Football Games in Rio

 The Different Teams

 There are four big teams in Rio, most of them play all their bigger games at Maracanã since their own arenas are too small or too bad.
-I will give a short description of all the teams below so you can choose the right team for you to support.

 The biggest team in Brazil has a wide support, there are many supporters all around Brazil.
 The colours are red and black.
-There is no real connection between the neighbourhood Flamengo and the team.
+There is no real connection between the neighborhood Flamengo and the team.
 A nickname for a Flamengo supporter is urubú (vulture in English).
 It is a team for the poor although many people from all social classes support the team.
 Had big success in the 1980’s when they were lead by superstar Zico.

 The black and white team has less supporters but lots of tradition.
 In the 1960´s they dominated Brazilian football and there were no less then 9 players from Botafogo in the World Cup Champion squad of 1962, among them arguable Brazil’s most talented player of all time: Garrincha.
 The supporters of Botafogo are dedicated and you find many writers and other cultural professions on the rafters.
 Most supporters are over 60 years old.

 Also black and white Vasco is traditionally the team of Portuguese immigrants, it’s the second largest club in Rio.
 The rivalry with Flamengo is big and derbys with them many times result in fighting in the streets.
 Their all-time best player was the striker Roberto Dinamite who scored loads of goals during the 1970´s, these days he is in the organization.
 A nickname for a Vasco fan is bacalhau (English: cod) derived from the Portuguese tradition of eating dried cod.

-Fluminense Green, red and white, known as Tricolor is the traditional club of the wealthier.
+Green, red and white, known as Tricolor is the traditional club of the wealthier.
 Rivellino is one of the greatest Fluminense players of all time.
 Just like with Flamengo most supporters are not living in Rio.
 Being supported by rich and powerful people they are jokingly more famous for their performances in court rather than on the field; Reportedly their skilled lawyers have wiggled them out of some relegations and other difficulties a few times.
 The charismatic striker Fred has been the star the last few years.